BBBase-EHeresy/PPPub/docs/rules_manual/advanced_rules.md

 #### MOUNTING

 A model can mount up as a passenger by moving into base contact with a **Cavalry** model (or if a **Cavalry** model moves into base contact with it) and taking a Jump test.
 On a 1, the model fails to mount up and neither model can move further that turn.
-On a 2‑5, the model successfully mounts up, but neither model may move any further that turn.
+On a 2â€‘5, the model successfully mounts up, but neither model may move any further that turn.
 On a 6, the model successfully mounts up and the **Cavalry** model may continue to move, deducting any distance moved that turn by the passenger from its maximum Move distance.

 #### DISMOUNTING

-A passenger can dismount at any point in the Cavalry model's move — simply place the model on foot in base contact, and then continue to move the Cavalry model if you wish.
+A passenger can dismount at any point in the Cavalry model's move â€” simply place the model on foot in base contact, and then continue to move the Cavalry model if you wish.
 Note, however, that a passenger that dismounts in this way may not move any further that turn.

 #### HITTING PASSENGERS

-While they are a passenger, a model cannot shoot or fight in close combat — although they may be struck by enemies.
+While they are a passenger, a model cannot shoot or fight in close combat â€” although they may be struck by enemies.

-When shooting at Cavalry models carrying passengers, any shots that would hit the rider may hit the passenger instead — roll a D6.
+When shooting at Cavalry models carrying passengers, any shots that would hit the rider may hit the passenger instead â€” roll a D6.
 On a 1-3, they hit the passenger, on a 4-6, the rider.
 Strikes in close combat may be targeted upon either model at the Attacker's discretion.

 Should the rider be thrown from their horse, be killed or dismount, the passenger is automatically thrown, and must immediately roll on the Thrown Rider table ([see page 61]).

 ## SENTRIES

-Some Scenarios will require the use of Sentries — these are models that are unaware of the enemy sneaking around and therefore cannot engage them directly until they are discovered.
+Some Scenarios will require the use of Sentries â€” these are models that are unaware of the enemy sneaking around and therefore cannot engage them directly until they are discovered.

 Before each Sentry takes their Move phase, their controlling player must roll on the chart below to see how they get to move this turn.